 The structure of the conjugate Seychelles/Indian passive margins

 This research focussed on the relationships between magmatism and extension at rifted margins.
 When a continent breaks apart it does so with either massive outpouring of magma or hardly any at all.
 The consensus among scientists before our work was that these very different styles of breakup are controlled by the temperature of the mantle beneath the separating continents; however the number of places studied was limited.
 This project aimed to adress this defficiency by collecting new data in the Indian Ocean.
-Between 2001 and 2003 we conducted three oceanographic cruises during which an extensive set of gravity, magnetic, seismic and dredge samples were collected (Fig.1).
+We conducted three oceanographic cruises during which an extensive set of gravity, magnetic, seismic and dredge samples were collected (Fig.1).
 The active source programme was followed by a year-long passive seismic deployment.

 The Seychelles-Indian margins had been widely cited as a classic example of rifting above hot mantle.
 However we did not find the typical set of geophysical characteristics reported at other margins linked to continental flood basalts, such as those of the north Atlantic.
 The oceanic crust formed immediately after break-up and throughout the first 3 Ma of seafloor spreading is just 5.2 km thick, less than half that typically seen at other volcanic margins (Fig.2).
 The continent-ocean transition zone is narrow and whilst two packages of seaward-dipping-reflectors are imaged within this transition they are weakly developed.
 Beneath the thinned continental crust there is an approximately 4 km thick layer of high-P-wave-velocity material (7.5-7.8 km/s) that we interpret as mafic material intruded and underplating the lower crust.
+On the Indian side of the breakup we found a second rift, with thick oceanic crust below the Gop Rift separating the Laxm Ridge continental fragment from India.

 Armitage, J. J. and J. S. Collier (2017).
 The thermal structure of volcanic passive margins, Petroleum Geoscience.
 10.1144/petgeo2016-101 (doi)